Dog food: Vegetarian and vegan

 Some nutrients that require special consideration include protein, calcium, vitamin D, vitamin B12, taurine, L-carnitine, and omega-3 fatty acids, particularly DHA and EPA.
 Although their sources are more limited without animal products, it is possible to formulate a diet adequate in these nutrients through plant and synthetic sources.
 A review recommends a cautious approach to vegan dog food given "the lack of large population-based studies" as of 2023 and that commercial foods are used if guardians wish to implement a vegan diet.

 Potential risks in feeding a plant-based diet include alkaline urine and nutrient inadequacy, especially in homemade diets.
 Adherence to recommendations by reliable sources is strongly advised.

+β-mannanase supplementation may aid crude protein digestion in dogs fed a diet high in plant protein.

 Nutrients and supplements

 The requirements and functions of nutrients in dogs are largely similar to those in cats, with many requirements relaxed: